goliatone/vcn/README.md

 # vcn

-Dumb [quasy] secret manager.
+Dumb [quasi] secret manager.
 Intended to share configuration files between team members.
 It uses AWS S3 to store encrypted files.

 **vecna**:
 > The fictional character Vecna (/ˈvɛk nɑː/ vek-nah[1]) has been named as one of the greatest villains in the Dungeons & Dragons roleplaying game.